sibartlett/homebridge-wink3/docs/configuration.md

 #### `outlet_ids`

-Allows you to expose binary switch devices as outlets, instead of light bulbs.
+Allows you to expose devices (binary_switch/light_bulb) as outlets, instead of light bulbs.

 ```json
 {